Coelodonta

-Coelodonta (/koʊiloʊ'dɒntə/, from the Greek κοιλία, koilía and οδούς, odoús, "hollow tooth", in reference to the deep grooves of their molars) is an extinct genus of rhinoceros that lived in Eurasia between 3.7 million years to 10,000 years ago, in the Pliocene and the Pleistocene epochs.
+Coelodonta (/koʊiloʊ'dɒntə/, from the Ancient Greek κοῖλος (koîlos), meaning "hollow", and οδούς (odoús), meaning "tooth", in reference to the deep grooves of their molars) is an extinct genus of Eurasian rhinoceroses that lived from about 3.7 million years to 14,000 years ago, between the Pliocene and Pleistocene epochs.
 It is best known from the type species, the woolly rhinoceros (Coelodonta antiquitatis), which ranged throughout northern Eurasia during the Pleistocene.
 The earliest known species, Coelodonta thibetana, lived in Tibet during the Pliocene, with the genus spreading to the rest of Eurasia during the Pleistocene.

+Coelodonta presumably grew to be around 3.6m long and 1.7m tall.

 Species

 Species recognised as members of Coelodonta, according to Deng et al. (2011), include: